Training WebinarsRegister for a free training webinar on LockDown Browser and Respondus Monitor.

 Then download and install LockDown Browser from this link:

-[NOTE TO INSTRUCTOR: INSERT YOUR INSTITUTION'S DOWNLOAD URL HERE]
+[NOTE TO INSTRUCTOR: INSERT YOUR INSTITUTION'S DOWNLOAD URL HERE, IF APPLICABLE]

 - Ensure you're in a location where you won't be interrupted

-- Clear your desk of all external materials — books, papers, other computers, or devices
+- Clear your desk of all external materials not permitted — books, papers, other devices

-- Remain at your desk or workstation for the duration of the test
+- Remain at your computer for the duration of the test

-- LockDown Browser will prevent you from accessing other websites or applications; you will be unable to exit the test until all questions are completed and submitted
+- Remember that LockDown Browser will prevent you from accessing other websites or applications; you will be unable to exit the test until all questions are completed and submitted.

 Ensure your first exam using Respondus Monitor runs smoothly!
-Have students take an ungraded practice quiz that requires the use of LockDown Browser and Respondus Monitor, before taking a graded exam.
+Have students take an ungraded practice quiz that requires the use of LockDown Browser and a webcam, before taking a graded exam.